sharpmachine/sharpmachinemedia.com/content/about/index.md

 		<h2 class="headline">The Team</h2>
 		<div class="row">
 			<div class="col-md-8 col-md-offset-2">
 				<p class="text-center lead libre">We are a small team of forward-thinking creatives and strategists brought together to make you happen.
-Redding, CA is home, and we love it here.
-Our dream is that our city's businesses would be prosperous and self-sustaining, exporting innovation and creativity to the rest of the world.</p>
+Northern California is home, and we love it here.
+Our dream is that our region's businesses would be prosperous and self-sustaining, exporting innovation and creativity to the rest of the world.</p>
 				<br>
 				<br>
 			</div>